Acquisition of a right to benefits

 - Imposing penalties in accordance with the terms provided for in the Social Order Violations and Penalties Act.

-After all cases of suspension, except where this is the result of a fine, workers are obliged to renew their rights to benefits at their local Employment Offices on termination of the situation that has given rise to the suspension.
+After all cases of suspension, except where this is the result of a fine, workers are obliged to renew their rights to benefits at their local Social Marine Institute Office on termination of the situation that has given rise to the suspension.

-Renewal entails the entitlement to claim unemployment benefits for the period of time left in their records, using the same calculation basis and percentages in force at the time of the suspension, as long as they can prove that the situation that gave rise to the suspension has terminated, that they are legally unemployed, and that the same requirements that were presented originally (lack of income or having family responsibility) are still valid.
+Renewal entails the entitlement to claim unemployment benefits for the period of time left in their records, using the same calculation basis and percentages in force at the time of the suspension, as long as they can prove that the situation that gave rise to the suspension has terminated, that they are legally unemployed, or registered as a job seeker in the case of self-employed workers, and that the same requirements that were presented originally (lack of income or having family responsibility) are still valid.
+In the case of self-employed workers who are registered in the Special Scheme for Self-Employed or Self-Employed Workers or in the Special Scheme for Sea Workers, unemployment benefit may be resumed when the self-employment lasts less than 60 months.

 In the case of suspension as a result of a fine, benefit rights are renewed at the corresponding percentage for the benefit, taking into account the period of time during which benefits have already been claimed, the fine period, and that the worker be registered as currently seeking employment.

 The right to renewal comes into effect on termination of the cause of suspension but must be requested within 15 days of this date.
-Application requires the worker to register as job seeker, and the "activity commitment" is considered reactivated, except in those cases where a new commitment is required.
+Application requires the worker to register as a job seeker, if they have not already done so, and the activity agreement referred to in article 3 of Law 3/2023 of 28 February, the Employment Act, will be considered reactivated, except in those cases in which the managing body demands a new agreement.

 Where an application is filed after the above-mentioned deadline, the worker loses benefits for the number of days that have elapsed from the day the right would have commenced had the application been filed on time to the day it is actually filed.

-Where paid-vacation time has not been used during the time of the contract, the legal unemployment situation and the right to benefits commences after this period, as long as applications are filed within 15 days of the termination of this period.
+Where paid-vacation time has not been used during the contract period, the legal unemployment situation and the right to benefits commences after this period, as long as applications are filed within 15 days of the termination of this period.